-Anaheim is a city located in the state of California.
-It is located in Orange County, where it is the most populous city.
+Anaheim is a city located in the state of California, located in Orange County, where it is the most populous city.
 It is the second largest city in Orange County by area.
 By population, it is the 10th most populous in the state.
 According to the most recent estimates from the US Census Bureau, the population is 351,043.

 Anaheim was founded in 1857 when a group of Germans came to the area from San Francisco.
 The group came to the region while looking for somewhere to grow grapes and purchased over 1,100 acres.
-The community was named Annaheim, which was later changed to Anaheim.
-Many of the 50 settlers were craftsmen, carpenters and mechanics and though they wanted to grow grapes and make wine, did not have the experience.
+The community was named Anaheim, which was changed to Anaheim.
+Many of the 50 settlers were craftsmen, carpenters, and mechanics and though they wanted to grow grapes and make wine, did not have the experience.